Categories

 Notes

 1. BFR – the first and last letters stand for “big” and “rocket”.
-It is probably the acronym of “Big Fragging Rocket”.
-The name coined by Musk personally in reference to the BFG 9000 (Big Fragging Gun) from the 1993 video game Doom.
-It can also be the acronym of “Big Falcon Rocket”
+It is probably the acronym for “Big Fragging Rocket”.
+The name was coined by Musk personally in reference to the BFG 9000 (Big Fragging Gun) from the 1993 video game Doom.
+It can also be the acronym for “Big Falcon Rocket”

 2. Low Earth orbit (LEO) is an orbit around Earth with an altitude between 160 kilometers (99 mi) (orbital period of about 88 minutes), and 2,000 kilometers (1,200 mi) (orbital period of about 127 minutes).